mesosphere/universe/docs/tutorial/GetStarted.md

 This tags our `time-server` image with the Docker repository `time-server` in your Docker user name `docker-user-name` and provides an optional tag `part1`.

-Once we tag our image, we have to publish (synonmous with github push) to the Docker registry so that Marathon would be able to discover this in future using an url.
+Once we tag our image, we have to publish (synonmous with `git push`) to the Docker registry so that Marathon will be able to discover this in the future using an URL.
 We achieve this by executing the command :

 `docker push docker-user-name/time-server:part1`

 Now that we have the container ready, in the next section we will see how to create a package!

 ### Step 3 : Creating a DC/OS Package
 In order to create a package, you need to have forked the [Universe repo](https://github.com/mesosphere/universe) and then cloned it so that it is available in your terminal.
-Once you do this, create a directory named time-server under the repo/package/T directory (as our package name starts with the letter "t").
+Once you do this, create a directory named `time-server` under the `repo/package/T` directory (as our package name starts with the letter "t").
 Inside this directory, if there is already another package with a name of your choice, you have to name your package differently.
 We create all the required files in this package.

 After you read this step, if you need further examples, you can refer to the [repo/packages/H/hello-world](repo/packages/H/hello-world) package.